-Although they cover only 5% of the globe, tropical forests are thought to harbour more than half the world’s terrestrial plant and animal species.
+Tropical forests cover only a small fraction of the Earth but are estimated to harbour more than half its terrestrial plant and animal species.
 This biodiversity performs many useful functions, including helping maintain forest health and productivity.
 Logging in tropical forests is often cited as a major threat to biodiversity, but there is considerable evidence to suggest that well-managed forests used for timber production can constitute a major resource for biodiversity conservation.
 Indeed, it is crucial that they do.

 Since its inception, ITTO has worked with members to develop policies and implement projects aimed at conserving this rich biodiversity while also creating economic opportunities for forest-dependent people.